Cleaning Your Spa

 Keep your spa water clean from algae, bacteria and other unwanted impurities by maintaining a safe amount of sanitizer.
 With too much sanitizer in your spa water, your lungs, skin and eyes may become irritated.

-DO NOT use tri-chlor chlorine, any type of compressed bromine or chlorine, acid or any type of sanitizer which is not recommended above.
+Refer to your Owner’s Manual for sanitizers approved for use with your spa.
+DO NOT USE tri-chlor chlorine, any type of compressed bromine or chlorine, acid or any type of sanitizer not approved for your spa.
 If in doubt, please contact our Customer Service Department or your local Hot Spring spa dealer.

 Hot Spring Spas support is here to help make your spa maintenance as easy as possible.
 For additional information about the care and cleaning of your spa, refer to your Owner’s Manual.